The critical 2d Stochastic Heat Flow is not a Gaussian Multiplicative Chaos: Proof of Theorem : lower bounds via collision local times and the Gaussian correlation inequality

 Next we focus on the numerator: in analogy with \eqref{eq:uepsk}, we can write

 where we define $u^{\eps}(t,x_1 | y)$ as a modification of the Feynman-Kac formula \eqref{eq:SHE2}:

 (we recall that $\bE_{x_1}$ is the expectation for a brownian motion $B$ started at $B_0= x_1$, so that conditioning on $B_t = y$ yields a Brownian bridge).
-Adapting the renewal type arguments in the proof of \cite[Theorem 1.7]{CSZ19b}, see \cite[Section~8]{CSZ19b}, we obtain
+In \cite[Theorem 1.7 \& Section~8]{CSZ19b}, a formula for $\lim_{\eps\downarrow 0} \E[(\int \phi(x) u^\eps(t,x))^2]$ was derived using chaos expansion and renewal type arguments.
+The same arguments can be adapted to show that